toms-less/jsr/README.md

 In the progress of building, v8 will cost a very long time.
 So if you want to shorten the compile time, you can do as follow:

-1.Compile v8 libraries standalone with the following command;
+(1) Compile v8 libraries standalone with the following command;
 ```shell
 bazel build //:v8
 ```
-2.Save the libraries to your other local folder to reuse next time;
+(2) Save the libraries to your other local folder to reuse next time;

-3.Add the v8 libraries to the 'deps/libs/v8' folder.
-If 'deps/libs/v8' does not exist,
-   create it manually;
+(3) Add the v8 libraries to the 'deps/libs/v8' folder.
+If 'deps/libs/v8' does not exist, create it manually;

-4.Run the following command and build it.
+(4) Run the following command and build it.
 ```shell
 bazel build //... --define use_local_v8_library=true
 ```